Langa, Spain

 Langa is a township and municipality in the province of Ávila (autonomous community Castile and León).
-There are 527 inhabitants (2011).

 History

 Premises belonging to the area called The Moraña is repopulated from 1085, with people coming from the North Peninsula.
 In the village of Narros settled down and took possession of the land surrounding the Cardenas family.

 Langa was one of four places in this area and those who had just left him.
 The others are: